jetXS/Banana_CurrentlyPlaying/README.md

 - Artists - A list of artists on the currently playing track - String - `op.BANANA_CURRENTLYPLAYING.Artists`
 - Trackname - The title on the currently playing track - String - `op.BANANA_CURRENTLYPLAYING.Trackname`
 - Albumcover - The URL to the image of the album cover of the currently playing track - String - `op.BANANA_CURRENTLYPLAYING.Albumcover`

+As long as something is playing from any of your devices (not necessarily local stream, it can be from your phone or Sonos or whatever you like.) then these informations will be updated with a small delay.

+When you pause or close Spotify, the values are empty.